What is a trust?

 The key feature of any trust – whether a private “family” trust, or a trust with charitable status or some other community-based trust – is that the people appointed to be the legal owners of the trust’s property (the “trustees”) have a special duty to hold and manage that property for the benefit of others – either the people or classes of people (the “beneficiaries”) who are named in the trust deed, or the sections of the community who will benefit from a specific charitable purpose stated in the deed.

-Note: This chapter isn’t concerned with trusts for private purposes, such as “family trusts”, or with Māori land trusts.
+Note: This section isn’t concerned with trusts for private purposes, such as “family trusts”, or with Māori land trusts.
 It deals only with trusts that have charitable status and other community-based trusts.

 Trusts have no separate identity